OpenCyphal/specification/README.md

 Follow [RFC2119](https://tools.ietf.org/rfc/rfc2119.txt).

+Do not use title case.
+Headings and captions are to be written in regular sentence case.
+Generally, capitalized words can only be used in the beginning of a sentence and in proper names.

 Do not put a full stop after a caption unless it contains any other punctuation or is more than one sentence long.

+Always insert a non-breakable space before reference: `refer to section~\ref{sec:chapter_section}`.

 ### Rigging